Kafka

 4M

-To subscribe to or collect messages from Apache Kafka, run the plugin from the command line or through the configuration file:
+To subscribe to or collect messages from Apache Kafka, run the plugin from the command line or through the configuration file as shown below.

 The Kafka plugin can read parameters through the -p